 By knowing the personal cybersecurity best practices for retired people you and your fellow senior citizens can protect your identity and sensitive personal information.
 There are several important personal cybersecurity tips that retired people need to be aware of.

 Practicing cyber safety can go a long way toward protecting your identity and sensitive personal information.
-This article discusses personal cybersecurity practices for retired people.
+This article discusses personal cybersecurity practices for retired people and seniors.
 Although everybody should use personal cybersecurity best practices in their daily routines, retired people and senior citizens face unique challenges.
 We are the targets of focused attacks by cybercriminals.

 This article discusses what personal cybersecurity is, and why using personal cybersecurity best practices is important.
 There are recommendations that can assist senior citizens and retired people to implement good personal cybersecurity practices in their daily routines.
 It also discusses reasons why cybercriminals find senior citizens vulnerable to cyber attacks.